Jigar2712/Biomechanical-Features/README.md

 Can, K. (2017, 09 06).
 UCI Machine Learning.
 Retrieved from Kaggle: https://www.kaggle.com/uciml/biomechanical-features-of-orthopedic-patients
 Lebied, M. (2017, 05 24).
 9 Examples of Big Data Analytics in Healthcare That Can Save People.
 Retrieved from datapine: https://www.datapine.com/blog/big-data-examples-in-healthcare/

+User can see the model by running .str file in IBM SPSS Modeler.